The Isles Of Scilly, UK

 When an opportunity presented itself to travel to the Covid-free destination of Isles of Scilly – I jumped at the chance.

 Having worked through the last six months in travel, it was a welcome break to experience what these islands could offer.
 It opened up in July 2020 and we have seen a surge of bookings travelling during the Summer & Autumn months this year.
 As you read on, you will not believe that all photos are my own from this trip – a real-life experience.

-The Isles of Scilly is an archipelago around 30 miles off the south-western tip of England.
+The Isles of Scilly is an archipelago around 30 miles off the south-western tip of the United Kingdom.
 Though numbering fifty islands in total, only five are inhabited.
 There are options to fly via helicopter (15 minutes from Penzance) or Skybus flight – however, I boarded the 2.5 hour journey on the Scillonian Ferry from Penzance to St Marys.

 It’s a lovely 10-minute leisurely walk from the quay to the hotel.
 With only 26 rooms in this stylish boutique hotel, it truly is home from home.

 I followed an itinerary that we use for our Escorted Tours specialising in the nature of Isles of Scilly.
 This would provide the best way of seeing the majority of the islands.

 Each day, I took a boat to the different islands.
 Each one offers something unique and different.
 Travelling to the Isles of Scilly is like travelling back in time.
 It’s laid-back, relaxed, scenic & completely tranquil.
 The waters are crystal-clear, the nature is abundant with so many species of flower, fauna, birds & insects.